josina1234/docs/gantry/raspi_setup.rst

 * Ubuntu 22.04 Server image installed on Raspberry Pi

-* A ROS installation, no GUI dependencies, so the :code:`ros-humble-ros-base` would suffice.
+* A ROS installation, no GUI dependencies, so the :code:`ros-iron-ros-base` would suffice.

 Enable UART
 ===========